Table of Contents

 so it's an understatement to say that American CORBIN genealogists have

 sought a connection to them for the better part of two centuries.

-Only a few are known to have a solid paper connection, all through Henry's
+Only a few CORBINs are known to have a solid paper connection, all through

-son, Col. Gawin CORBIN, and one of his patrilineal descendants has now
+Henry's son, Col. Gawin CORBIN, and one of his patrilineal descendants

 Y-DNA Surname Project.
 Results indicate that he is, so far, not

-a match for anyone, and that includes all the other CORBIN lines
+a match with anyone, and that includes all the other CORBIN

-tested at this time.
-This may very well have been the most widely
+lines tested at this time.
+This may very well have been the most

-anticipated and most widely disappointing test result, ever, in my
+widely anticipated and most widely disappointing test result, ever,

 may have an NPE